-Although I did not know it when I moved into the one-room bachelor apartment on the second floor of the house for an incredibly low rent, it was common knowledge that the recently departed soul of Dr Sharma’s wife was lingering on in the precincts due to untended matters best known to her.
+Although I didn’t know it when I moved into the one-room bachelor apartment on the second floor of the house for an incredibly low rent, it was common knowledge that the recently departed soul of Dr Sharma’s wife was lingering on in the precincts due to untended matters best known to her.
 Some said her boundless love for her adolescent children was a hindrance to her salvation.
-Many others thought she had cut short her pain and despair by swallowing a bunch of sleeping pills, setting herself free much earlier than the cancer would eventually have done.
-And now she was doomed to live her remaining years on earth in spirit, if not in flesh, and undergo the mandatory suffering.
-Many sightings were reported and folks were agreed that it was between four and five in the morning, the time she had died, that her presence was most forcefully felt.
-It was said to be quiet, her spirit, sailing past the odd neighbourhood window like a feather, though Balbir Rai swore of clinking trinkets.
+Many others thought she may have cut short her pain and despair by swallowing a bunch of sleeping pills, setting herself free much earlier than the cancer would eventually have done, but now she was doomed to live her remaining years on earth in spirit, if not in flesh, and undergo the mandatory suffering.
+Many sightings were reported and the early birds of the neighbourhood swore it was between four and five in the morning, the time she had died, that her presence was most forcefully felt.
+It was said to be quiet, her spirit, sailing past the odd ledge or window like a feather, though Balbir Rai swore of clinking trinkets, and folks agreed he was lying, and that he was unduly foisting the habits of less civilised ghouls of his native village upon the refined spirit of a city known for its culture.
 Rai’s house shared a common wall with Dr Sharma’s.

 Dr Sharma’s bachelor flats were much sought after as he rented it out regardless of the marital status of the prospective tenants and there was often a waiting list.
-It was a cause of discontentment among his neighbours but then they were unhappy about his dead wife too and he didn’t give two hoots to any of it.
+It was a cause of discontentment among his neighbours but then they were unhappy about his dead wife too, and he didn’t give two hoots to any of it.
 The first floor of his house had four such dwelling units and a tiny terrace towards the back touched Avi’s house.
-The second floor had a lone such unit but a huge terrace and I was its rather constant occupant, guarding my territory fiercely.
-Occasionally, the occupants from the floors below welled up to the top to catch the winter sun or the drafts of zephyr in sweltering summer nights.
+The second floor had a lone such unit and afforded a huge terrace, and I was its rather constant occupant, guarding my territory fiercely.
+Occasionally, the occupants from the floors below welled up to the top to catch the winter sun or the puffs of zephyr in sweltering summer nights.

 The regional centre of National Academy of Art stood on a road close by, ten minutes’ walk from the house.
 The academy was a perennial haunt of art students of all kinds -painters, sculptors, moulders and weirdoes.
-What it also ensured was that our building was never short of tenants.
+What it also ensured was the house was never short of tenants.
 They appeared with their easels, canvas, colours, moulds and metals overnight and vanished in similar haste.
 I ran into a fresh troika one evening, smoking cigarettes nonchalantly, leaning against the parapet of my terrace.
 Looking around, I noticed cast off cigarette butts too and it sent my temper soaring.
 I gruffly asked them to stop smoking and collect the litter they had produced.
 One of them sported a ponytail and seemed to be their leader.
-He apologized profusely on everyone’s behalf, stubbed out his cigarette and picked up the butts and the other two followed him quietly.
+He apologized profusely on everyone’s behalf, stubbed out his cigarette and picked up the butts.
+The other two followed him sheepishly.
 After an awkward pause, however, I introduced myself and they were happy to introduce themselves too.

-Biren, Sumer and Victor hailed from three distant corners of the country, as spaced out as the legs of a tripod.
-If Biren came from Assam, Sumer belonged to Rajasthan and Victor had his home in Goa.
-As if to emphasise their distant origins, the artists had very different styles compared to each other.
+It turned out that Biren, Sumer and Victor hailed from three distant corners of the country, spaced away like the legs of a tripod.
+Biren had come from Assam, Sumer belonged to Rajasthan and Victor had his home in Goa.
+As if to emphasise their distant origins, the artists had very different painting styles compared to each other.
 Biren’s paintings smacked of a land of mountains, rivers and fog, rendered in charcoal abstracts.
 Sumer’s paintings were crowded with dunes and temples, suffused with shades of orange and maroon; his people were ridiculously skeletal.
-Victor was apparently the most gifted of them all, he was a painter of women and their many moods, fortunes and misfortunes.
-His drawings were varied, vivid and full bodied, and women were counterbalanced with tormentors – pot-bellied, mustachioed, uniformed, dagger-wielding and pinstripe-suited.
+Victor was apparently the most gifted of them all, he was a painter of women and their many moods, their fortunes and misfortunes.
+His drawings were varied, vivid and full bodied, and women were counterbalanced with tormentors – pot-bellied, moustachioed, uniformed, dagger-wielding and pinstripe-suited.

-Victor seemed to have a fascination for women of Nordic descent who he claimed were symbolic of the ‘emancipated woman’.
-He kept talking about certain Veera and Salli, representatives of Finnish Airline who had befriended him during an art exhibition in Delhi.
-They were quite struck by his paintings and had offered to pose as models for his ‘masterpiece’.
+Victor seemed to have a fascination for women of Nordic descent who he claimed were the ‘epitome of womanhood’.
+He often talked about certain Veera and Salli, representatives of Finnish Airline who had befriended him during an art exhibition in New Delhi.
+They were quite struck by his paintings, he’d say, and had offered to pose as models for his ‘masterpiece’.

 Veera and Salli were not the only fans of Victor’s works.
-Balibir Rai, who had risen from selling betel leaves to owning a chain of restaurants, was also bowled over by his talents and had bought a painting from him for an undisclosed sum.
-He would visit the exhibitions organized by the Academy to savour the ‘the big-bust-hour-glass-figures’ in the paintings.
-Victor’s art easily passed the touchstone of femininity set by him, ‘He is a true painter of omens!’
+Balibir Rai, who had risen from selling betel leaves to owning a busy restaurant in Ganj, was also bowled over by his talents and had bought a painting from him for an undisclosed sum.
+He would visit the exhibitions organized by the Academy to savour the ‘the big-busted-hour-glass-figures’ in the paintings.
+Victor’s art easily passed the touchstone of femininity set by him, ‘He knows omens!’

 I decided to wait for a couple of days before bursting Avi’s illusion about the naked ghost but it turned out to be a bad idea for all.
-The very next day of his imagined tryst with the supernatural, his sister stepped out in the backyard only to see a large painted canvas positioned carefully on the first floor terrace.
-It depicted a dressless woman, her legs dangling out of a rooftop in reckless abandon.
+The very next day of his imagined tryst with the supernatural, his sister stepped out in the backyard only to see a large painted canvas positioned carefully on the first-floor terrace.
+It depicted an undraped woman, her legs dangling out of a rooftop in reckless abandon.

 The artists would often expose their paintings in the sun but never before had they put forth such combustible stuff.
 It was quite a shock to Avi for reasons more than one.
-That, it was tantamount to foisting pornography on the neighbourhood was one.
-What was worse, it shattered his illusion of having come across a beautiful spirit and he felt shortchanged.
-The woman he had seen was apparently a living soul who had modeled for the slick painting that was losing its wetness to the sun now.
+That, it was tantamount to foisting pornography on the neighbourhood was one, a crime unforgiveable enough.
+But what was worse, it shattered his illusion of having come across a beautiful spirit and he felt short-changed.
+The woman he had seen was apparently a living soul who had modelled for the nudist art and the canvas was then proffered to the sun for baking in the elements of its subject.
 And the thought that the painters had access to such femmes fatales who were clearly foreigners, smouldered him further.
-Using a stepladder, he quickly went up the fence and pulled himself into the balcony stepping over the ledge.
-He freed the painting off its stand and sent it crashing in his backyard and quickly scaled his way back.
-Back in his house, he shred it to pieces with a razor.
+Using a stepladder, he quickly went up the fence and pulled himself into the balcony stepping over the railing.
+He freed the painting off its stand and sent it crashing to his backyard and scaled his way back.
+Back in his house, he shredded it to smaller pieces with a razor.

-The painters trundled their way to my room in the evening, somber as if in mourning.
-I cooked some tea and offered them biscuits but they remained grim.
+Come evening, the painters trundled their way up to my room, sombre as if in mourning.
+I cooked some tea and offered them biscuits but they remained sullen.
 Victor was inconsolable, ‘You don’t understand -It is like losing one’s child.’
 His ponytail was a frizzled mess.

 There was no doubt in their minds about the culprit.
-Avi had left succinct footprints on the colour smeared floor.
+Avi had left succinct footprints on the colour smeared floor of the painters’ balcony.
 They had even wandered to the front of Avi’s house where they had found a severed piece of the canvas that Victor was still clutching in his hands.
 They had been quickly booed away by the family though.

 ‘I am sure it is crime enough, and first rate at that.’
-I said.
-‘But I am not sure how the police will react to it all, what with public display of nude paintings and the naked models used.
+I spoke.
+‘But I am not sure how the police will react to it all, what with public display of nude paintings and the naked foreigners wandering at night.
 There are obscenity laws too.
-More than that, you know how the police is, always sniffing for avenues to harass good people like you.’
+More than that, you know how the police is, always sniffing for reasons to harass gentle souls like you.’

 ‘We know he is your friend.’
 Biren said with venom.

-‘Look, I know how hard it must be, like losing a part of your body.
+‘Look, I know how hard it must be, like losing a part of your body, your offspring.
 Hope you will forgive me if I suggest you paint it again.
 I mean, invite your model friend once more.’
 I tried my best to mollify them.

 Victor didn’t touch his tea.

 A month passed and the April suddenly started getting intolerably hot and stuffy.
 I fell to my old habit of pulling out a mattress on the terrace, fixing up a mosquito net on sticks and sleeping under the open sky.
 The nights were hot to start with but once past the midnight, the wind would pick up thick with the fragrance of night jasmine.
 Early in the morning, a batch of cuckoos would break into a duel, calling louder and louder over the mad cawing of the crows in the nearby park.
-But it was not till the late morning sun would pinch me hard that I’d undo the camp.
+But it was not till the late morning sun pinching me hard that I’d undo the camp.
 One night though, much before the clamouring of the birds began, I found myself awake and gazing at a pair of white sneakers, inches from my face.
-A pair of rose-white legs arose from the shoes and as my eyes travelled upwards, a tall white statue hovered over me under the full milk moon.
-I stood bolt upright with a jerk, mosquito net and all, and found myself staring at two large eyes framed in golden hair.
-I was about to rend the night with my alarmed gibberish when the mouth spoke, ‘Hi!
+A pair of rose-white legs arose from the shoes and as my eyes travelled upwards, a tall statuesque figure hovered over me under the late-night sky.
+I stood bolt upright with a jerk, mosquito net and all, and found myself staring at two large crystalline eyes framed in golden hair.
+I was about to rend the night with my alarmed gibberish when her lips moved, ‘Hi!
 I’m so sorry!
 I’m so sorry!
 I am Veera…!’

 ‘I don’t want to be paid!’
 I found my voice as her words hit me.
-‘Aren’t you the model Victor keeps talking about?
+‘Aren’t you the model they keep talking….
 Where is he?’

 “Hurry, please, hurry!”
 She implored.